 1. Stop fidgeting: I tend to talk with my hands at the best to times, but I found that during the interview my hand-talking was caused more by nerves than self expression.

 3. Know your facts: I was so nervous and speaking so quickly, that I felt like I was getting too ahead of myself.
 I even made one crucial mistake when we were talking about bee stings.
 I said something like 'the bees do not care to be around humans; they only care to pollinate the flowers'.
-Even though they do pollinate flowers, their actual mission is to collect nectar.
-(Mind you, I did learn that bumblebees' main mission is to pollinate, so maybe I did get my facts right.)
+Even though they do pollinate flowers, their mission is to collect nectar and pollen, therefore indirectly pollinating the flowers.
+Big difference.

 4. Were you going on a reptile hunt?
 As much as I love my cotton python-print pants (my aunt sent them to me from Italy), at the time I thought they would work well with my black sweater and black boots.
 But they were the wrong choice based on our subject matter: creatures, no matter how creepy, help create balance in the ecosystem!
 Ooops!
 Wardrobe malfunction.

 5. My flat hair: My hair was bouncy and full that morning, but by 7pm, it had gone flat.
 I thought a hair clip would do the trick.
 Nope.
 It only made my hair look more lifeless.